10 Tips How To Travel China By Train

 4. Pack Snacks And Drinks

 Food and drinks on board can be much more expensive, than when buying in the city.
-So, you’d better prepare in advance, and buy food and beverages in advance, and not buy overpriced snacks from the food trolleys on the train.
+So, you’d better prepare in advance, buy food and beverages in advance, and not buy overpriced snacks from the food trolleys on the train.
 Fresh fruit, sandwiches, and even KFC are great snacks for your train trip on China’s high-speed trains.

 5. Tip For How To Travel China By Train: Pack Your Toiletry Bag Well